The new Collings is a sight to behold with its streamlined silhouette, gracefully arched top, and vintage-looking hardware.

 I use the OM1A T in preparing the notation for this issue of AG.
 It’s a very comfortable guitar to sit at a desk with, given its lightness.
 And it sounds stunning in a range of styles.
 On “Lion’s Share,” playing through both Julian Lage’s lines and Chris Eldridge’s chord work reveals that the guitar has an impressive gravity and depth of sound.

 The guitar barks heartily when I work through Eric Bibb’s “Turner Station” (See p.
 58) and it sounds beautifully resonant when I play it fingerstyle and with a capo, as in Gabriel Kahane’s “LA.”
 (See p.
 52) In an entirely different direction, I tune to open C to work through Adam Levy’s lesson feature on Robbie Basho (See p.
-26).
+26 of the May 2017 issue).
 The OM1A T is magnificent in this lowered tuning, with an almost symphonic range of timbral colors available through shifts of picking-hand placement and velocity.

 Like all the Collings guitars I’ve known, the OM1A T is a splendid instrument in all aspects.
 A guitar of this caliber doesn’t come cheap, but it does go for a fraction of the price of a comparable prewar OM in good condition.
 And it’s one of the finest mahogany production models available at any price point: perhaps the platonic ideal of a modern OM.

-BODY 14-fret OM size; Adirondack spruce top with prewar scalloped X brace (no tongue brace); Honduran mahogany back and sides; ebony bridge; high-gloss nitrocellulose lacquer finish
+BODY 14-fret OM size; Adirondack spruce top (as reviewed) with prewar scalloped X bracing (no tongue brace); Honduran mahogany back and sides; ebony bridge; high-gloss nitrocellulose lacquer finish

 NECK Honduran mahogany neck; ebony fretboard;